osrf/gazebo_tutorials/static_map_plugin/tutorial.md

 <include lang='xml' src='https://bitbucket.org/osrf/gazebo/raw/462957509d71f7bf1dd0f981950a53a097cba9ae/worlds/static_map_plugin.world'/>

-Since we are using the Google Static Map API service, you'll need to get yourself a [Google API key](https://developers.google.com/maps/documentation/static-maps/get-api-key)
+The example world contains only a sun and the Static Map plugin.
+A `ground_plane` model is not needed as the plugin will be generating and inserting the map model into the world at run time.
+Before launching this world, you will need an API key.
+Since we are using the Google Static Map API service, you can get yourself a [Google API key](https://developers.google.com/maps/documentation/static-maps/get-api-key).

-Once you have the API key, enter it into the plugin parameter in the world file, i.e. replace the following line with key generate given to you by Google
+Once you have the API key, enter it into the plugin parameter in the world file, i.e. replace the following line with key generate given to you by Google:

     <api_key>enter_your_google_api_key_here</api_key>